abradaric/abradaric.github.io/r0a0_vision_rpi.md

 * * *
 ### [about me](https://abradaric.me)   |   [projects](./projects.html) | [R0A0](./r0a0.html)   |   vision (RPi side)

 If you just want the code for this module, [here](./rpi_vision.py) you go.
-BTW, [picamera docs](https://picamera.readthedocs.io/en/latest/index.html) is awesome resource!
+BTW, [picamera docs](https://picamera.readthedocs.io/en/latest/index.html) are awesome resource!
 This is 99% from there.

 ```python
 import io